Ichiko Ima

 Ichiko Ima (今 市子, Ima Ichiko) is a Japanese manga artist.

-She is known for her long-running horror manga series Hyakkiyakō Shō, serialized since 1995.
+She is known for her long-running horror manga series Beyond Twilight, serialized since 1995.
 Blending Japanese folklore with lyrical storytelling and subtle social critique, the series has been critically acclaimed.
 Ima's work is noted for its delicate visual style, gender-fluid characters, and feminist reinterpretations of horror.
-She is also an established author in the boys’ love genre.
+She is also an established author in the boys' love genre.

 Life and career

 She was born in rural Toyama Prefecture.
 Her grandmother would tell her scary stories before going to bed.
 She started reading manga through her sister, discovering Kazuo Umezu's horror manga and Masako Watanabe's Garasu no Shiro at an early age.
 She mostly read shōjo manga and came to appreciate Moto Hagio as her favorite artist.

 She started drawing manga in elementary school.

 In high school, she self-published her own doujinshi.
 While attending Tokyo Woman's Christian University, she was part of a manga club and learned techniques for drawing manga.
 After working as an assistant for other manga artists, she finally published her first work as a professional manga artist with the short story "My Beautiful Green Palace" in the magazine Comic Image in 1993.

 She sold doujinshi at the Comitia convention and the editor of what would become the horror manga magazine Nemuki discovered her work in a pile of unsold doujinshi.
 In 1993, she published her first short story in a predecessor of the magazine, for which she would become a regular contributor.

-Her biggest commercial and critical success is the series Hyakkiyakō Shō, which has run in Nemuki since 1995.
+Her biggest commercial and critical success is the series Beyond Twilight, which has run in Nemuki since 1995.
 The series has also been published by Asahi Sonorama in thirty-one volumes (as of June 2025), which have been sold more than 5.8 million times.

 She has also published several boys-love manga.
 She has regularly contributed to the boys-love magazine Hana Oto since the 1990s.